-Errant its a journey encapsulated in a gem.
+Errant is a journey encapsulated in a gem.

-After I finished my education in Argentina I returned to Guatemala for a short time to build my commercial photography business.
-From Guatemala I was able to build a successful business working with national and international brands taking product shots, advertising, and fashion photography.
-However my time in Argentina peaked my interest in traveling.
-I became interested in traveling more broadly around Latin America.
-In 2013 I decided to set out on a series of adventurous documentary photography projects dedicated to capturing the diversity of experience of Latinos.
-I believed my images could be used across Latino America to bring awareness of the social issues shared by so many countries.
+I returned home to Guatemala after finishing my studies and built a successful commercial photography business, but I was still eager to explore the rest of Latin America and take my creative expression to another level.
+In 2013 I decided to set out on a series of adventurous documentary photography projects dedicated to capturing the diverse experiences of Latinos across both the South and North American continent.
+I believed my images could be used across Latin America to bring awareness to the social issues shared by so many countries.

-After 3 years and a half of traveling I met my wife here in San Diego, California.
-We got married in 2016 and we decide to make our base here in San Diego.
-After years of adventuring I have finally found the time to unpack all the treasures I collected on my journeys and create Errant my jewelry brand also I am the founder of the Ojo Creativo project which provides bilingual photography classes to young people in San Diego and Latin America.
+After years of adventures, I have finally found the time to unpack all the treasures I collected on my journey and create Errant, my jewelry brand.
+I am also the founder of Ojo Creativo, which provides bilingual photography classes to young people in San Diego and Latin America.
 Now I divide my work between my photographic projects and my metalsmith practices.